isene/hyperlist.vim/README.md

 hi link Snip SpecialComment
 ```

-The documentation file contains all of the HyperList definition and is
+The documentation file contains all of the HyperList definition and is part of
-part of the full specification for HyperList as found here:
+the full specification for HyperList as found here:

   http://isene.me/hyperlist/

 ## INSTRUCTIONS

 Use tabs for indentation.

 Use SPACE to toggle one fold.
 Use \0 to \9, \a, \b, \c, \d, \e, \f to show up to 15 levels expanded.

 ### Autonumbering and renumbering

-Use \\# or \an toggles autonumbering of new items (the previous
+Use \\# or \an toggles autonumbering of new items (the previous item must be
-item must be numbered for the next item to be autonumbered).
-An item is
+numbered for the next item to be autonumbered).
+An item is indented to the
-indented to the right with c-t, adding one level of numbering.
-An item
+right with c-t, adding one level of numbering.
+An item is indented to the left
-is indented to the left with c-d, removing one level of numbering and
-increasing the number by one.
+with c-d, removing one level of numbering and increasing the number by one.

 To number or renumber a set of items, select them visually (using V in VIM)
-and press \R. If the items are not previously numbered, they will now
+and press \R. If the items are not previously numbered, they will now be
-be numbered from 1 and onward.
-Only items with the same indentation as the
+numbered from 1 and onward.
+Only items with the same indentation as the first
-first selected line will be numbered.
-If the first item is already numbered
+selected line will be numbered.
+If the first item is already numbered (such as
-(such as 1.2.6), the remaining items within the selection (with the same
+1.2.6), the remaining items within the selection (with the same indentation)
-indentation) will be numbered accordingly (such as 1.2.7, 1.2.8, etc.).
+will be numbered accordingly (such as 1.2.7, 1.2.8, etc.).

 ### Presentation mode

-As a sort of presentation mode, you can traverse a HyperList by using
+As a sort of presentation mode, you can traverse a HyperList by using "g DOWN"
-"g DOWN" or "g UP" to view only the current line and its ancestors.
+or "g UP" to view only the current line and its ancestors.
+An alternative is
-An alternative is \DOWN and \UP to open more levels down.
+\DOWN and \UP to open more levels down.

 ### Highlighting

 To highlight the current part of a HyperList (the current item and all its
 children), press \h.
-This will uncollapse the whole HyperList and dim
+This will uncollapse the whole HyperList and dim the
-the whole HyperList except the current item and its children.
+whole HyperList except the current item and its children.
 To remove the
 highlighting, simply press \h again (the fold level is restored).

 ### Jumping to references

-Use "gr" (without the quotation marks, signifies "Goto Ref") or simply
+Use "gr" (without the quotation marks, signifies "Goto Ref") or simply press
-press the "Enter" ("CR") key while the cursor is on a HyperList
+the "Enter" ("CR") key while the cursor is on a HyperList reference to jump to
-reference to jump to that destination in a HyperList.
-Use "n" after a "gr"
+that destination in a HyperList.
+Use "n" after a "gr" to verify that the
-to verify that the reference destination is unique.
-A reference can be in
+reference destination is unique.
+A reference can be in the list or to a file
-the list or to a file by the use of <file:/pathto/filename>,
+by the use of <file:/pathto/filename>,

-Whenever you jump to a reference in this way, the mark "'" is set at the
+Whenever you jump to a reference in this way, the mark "'" is set at the point
-point you jumped from so that you may easily jump back by hitting "''"
+you jumped from so that you may easily jump back by hitting "''" (single
-(single quoutes twice).
+quoutes twice).

 ### Opening referenced files

 Use "gf" to open the file under the cursor.
-Graphic files are opened in
+Graphic files are opened in "feh",
-"feh", pdf files in "zathura" and MS/OOO docs in "LibreOffice".
-Other
+pdf files in "zathura" and MS/OOO docs in "LibreOffice".
+Other filetypes are
-filetypes are opened in VIM for editing.
-All this can be changed by
-editing the function OpenFile() in the file "hyperlist.vim".
+opened in VIM for editing.
+All this can be changed by editing the file
+handlers at the top of the hyperlist.vim script in your VIM syntax folder.

 ### Simple tricks
 ```